wp-plugins/geshi-source-colorer/readme.txt

 * %c this is the substitution for the source code
 * %p is the subsitution for the parameters, like a key-value pair.
 This placeholder represents the parameter string eg: key1="value" key2="value"
 * %s is a placeholder for any kind of spaces.
 You need this placeholder to create a space between the name of the tag and the parameter list.
 This placeholder represent one or more than one space
 All meta characters are masked, so you can add a own tag strucutre.
 Take a look to the plugin's setting page, the defalut values are used within this documentation.
-An examples shows
+Add to your post or page a tag
-<pre>[cc lang="your language"]your code[/cc]</pre>
+<pre>[cc lang="source language"]your source code[/cc]</pre> or the call <pre>[cci lang="source language"]your source code[/cci]</pre>
+You can change in the global plugin option this tags / options, so you don't need a change to your articles, if you update from another plugin.
+The layout of the code is stored in the plugin options
+(default values), this values can be overwritten by each code tag.

 == Requirements ==